Zerthick/Graveyards/README.md

 ##Commands
 ```
 /gy - Displays version information about the Graveyards Plugin.
 (Aliases: gy, graveyard)
-/gy create <name> [world] [x, y, z] [x, y, z] - Creates a graveyard with the given name at the provided world, location and orientaiton, or your current world, location, and orientation if none are provided.
+/gy create <name> [world] [x, y, z] [x, y, z] - Creates a graveyard with the given name at the provided world, location and orientation, or your current world, location, and orientation if none are provided.
 (Aliases: mk, create, add)
 /gy destroy <name> [world] - Destroys a graveyard with the given name in the provided world or your current world if none is provided.
 (Aliases: rm, destroy, remove)
 /gy list [world] - Lists all graveyards in the provided world or your current world if none is provided.
 (Aliases: ls, list)
 /gy nearest [world] [x, y, z] - Identifies the nearest graveyard from the provided world and location or your current world and location if neither is provided.
 (Aliases: fd, nearest, closest)